Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ---
 title: Assembly scanning
 summary: To enable automatic detection of various features NServiceBus scans assemblies for well known types
-reviewed: 2017-03-17
+reviewed: 2019-01-10
 component: core
 redirects:
  - nservicebus/assembly-scanning
 ---

-By default all assemblies in the endpoint bin directory are scanned to find types implementing its interfaces so that it can configure them automatically.
+By default all assemblies in the endpoint's `bin` directory are scanned in search of related interfaces so that the endpoint can configure them automatically.

 NOTE: During the scanning process, the core assembly for NServiceBus (`NServiceBus.Core.dll`) is automatically included since it is required for endpoints to properly function.